Skip to content

 Miss Evetts - Class Teacher (Maternity Cover)

-Ms Evans - Teaching Assistant (Monday-Thursday)
+Ms Evans - Teaching Assistant (Monday-Wednesday)

 Reading

 Children should be reading regularly to an adult at home - minimum of 3 times per week.
 Children are responsible for changing their own reading book at any suitable time throughout the week.
 Reading records are checked weekly and the number of times your child has read is noted down.
-Reading is rewarded with a reading certificate and gold coin after every 30th read.
+Reading is rewarded with a reading certificate and gold coin after every 20th read.

 Homework

-Year 6 children will take home a spelling sheet each Tuesday with their weekly spellings.
+Year 6 children will take home a spelling sheet each Monday with their weekly spellings.
 They will be tested on these spellings the following Monday.

 All children have access to Times Tables Rockstars and should be practicing for 10 minutes each day.